As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Real moonstones are completely natural stones that form when two specific feldspar minerals solidify slowly from magma into stone, giving them time to separate because of different melting temperatures and form minuscule layers, which reflect light between them in a complicated way to form the phenomenal sheen that is exhibited by moonstones.

 Opalite is an unnatural stone that is made to look like moonstone.
-Opalite is glass that is made from small spheres of SiO2 (silicon dioxide) which are stacked in a geometric pattern.
+Opalite is glass that is made from small spheres of SiO2 (silicon dioxide), which are stacked in a geometric pattern.

 Is Moonstone Man-Made?

 Moonstone is a natural mineral that has a natural optical phenomenon perceived from our side as a moonlight sheen.
 The mineral is absolutely natural, and it’s not man-made.
-There are some man-made imitations of moonstone.
+There are some man-made imitations of moonstones.
 They are artificial glasses that imitate the appearance of natural stone.

 Is Moonstone a Precious Stone?